List of U.S. Highways in Arizona: History

 Following the end of the Second World War, traffic had greatly increased on the U.S. Highway System throughout the country, resulting in an increase of traffic accidents and rough road conditions.
 These factors would contribute to the Federal Aid Highway Act of 1956, which established the Interstate and Defense Highway System (which are often referred to as "Interstates" for short) was established.
 This new network of nationwide freeways was slated to replace the heaviest traveled U.S. Highways and state highways in the country.
 Five Interstates were planned in Arizona to supplant or bypass existing U.S. Highways.
 US 60 between Ehrenberg and Phoenix was to be replaced by the western section of the newly planned Interstate 10 (I-10), I-8 and the eastern section of I-10 were to bypass or replace the entirety of US 80, I-40 was to replace the entirety of US 66, I-17 and I-19 were to replace parts of US 89 and I-15 was to replace all of US 91.
 Construction of the Interstate Highway system was well underway by 1957.

 Despite the introduction of the Interstates, attention was still paid to designating new U.S. Highways or altering the routes of existing examples.
 In 1959, US 89 between Utah and Bitter Springs was moved onto a new route through Page over the Glen Canyon Dam.
 The older route between Utah and Bitter Springs became a northern extension of US 89A.
 In 1960, the southern section of SR 95 between Quartzsite and San Luis was re-designated as an extension of US 95.
 The remainder of US 95 in Arizona was concurrent with US 60 (future I-10) between Ehrenberg and Quartzsite.
-By 1963, US 260 had been decommissioned and made into a western extension of US 180.
+In 1961, US 260 had been decommissioned and made into a western extension of US 180.
 US 180 was also extended over US 66 from Holbrook to Flagstaff and replaced SR 164 between Flagstaff and Valle.
 In 1965, sections of SR 64 and SR 364 between US 89 and Four Corners were designated as part of the new US 164.
 US 164 was also concurrent with US 89 between former SR 64 and US 66 in Flagstaff.
+US 93 was also extended southeast from US 66 in Kingman to a junction with US 89 near Wickenburg, replacing part of SR 93.
+In 1969, US 70 was truncated to Globe, no longer running concurrently with US 60 to California.